1ZeroStorm/Machine_Learning_Projects/SATRIA2025 - Logistic & Linear Regression/Problem2 (LogisticRegression)/README.md

 # Linear Logistic Implementation (Smart AI & Tech Competition for a Rising Indonesia 2025 - Gold award)
-Linear Logistic Implementation predict the age of abalones based on various characteristics.
+Linear Logistic Implementation: predict the age of abalones based on various characteristics.
 Abalones, a type of marine mollusk, have been studied extensively for their biological traits and growth patterns, making them an ideal subject for such predictive modeling tasks.